What You Should Know About Rent Control in California

 How do I know if I am in a rent-controlled building and what is the maximum rent increase allowed?

-Update October 9, 2019: Beginning Jan 1, 2020, there will be statewide rent control for most tenants in California.
+Beginning Jan 1, 2020, there is statewide rent control for many tenants throughout California.
 The new Tenant Protection Act of 2019 caps rent increases to no more than 5% + regional inflation, with an absolute maximum of 10%.
 For example, in the LA area, inflation is about 3%, so rent can be increased by about 8% per year; in the SF area, inflation is about 4%, so rent can be increased by about 9% per year.
 These increases are pegged to the rental rate as of March 15, 2019.1AB1482 (2019)

 Here’s an example of how it works: Your rent in Long Beach on March 15, 2019 was $2000/month, and has not been increased in over a year.
 On Jan 1, 2020, your rent can increase to no more than around $2,160/month.